 - PIE Slices are stored in the Process Intelligence folder.

 Additional flows shipped with Extension Designer are organized into the following folders:

 - Workflows: Contains the artifacts you have dowloaded and installed.

 - Sample Widgets: Contains sample widget flows for reference.

 You can disable a flow to prevent its endpoint from being called.
 Widgets associated with the flow are also unavailable in DTP.
 If a widget has already been deployed to DTP, the widget will show a "No permission or deprecated" message.

 - Open a service and double-click the tab containing the flow you want to disable.

-- Click the Status button to disable the flow and click Done.
+- Click the Disabled/Enabled button to enable/disable the flow and click Done.

 - Click Deploy save the changes to your flow.